OctopusDeploy/docs/docs/projects/variables/worker-pool-variables.md

 You can specify to run Deployment tasks in parallel and to use different Worker Pools to enable better concurrency of tasks.

 ### Role separation

+In some cases you will want to specify different Worker Pools for different steps and an example of that is using a separate Worker Pool for Application deployments and a different Worker Pool for Database deployments.

 ### Security